 Not only that, but HYLA trade-in programs can also be used for promotional events that push environmental stewardship alongside seemingly small incentives.
 One customer even ran a promotion that gave away coasters and tree seeds with every trade-in.
 The promotion boosted the company’s brand, gave the trade-in program greater visibility, and remained truly green.

 Who says business goals and sustainability goals don’t mix?
-If you want to learn more about how you can contribute to a sustainable future by optimizing your mobile trade-in program, download our free guide, 15 Steps to Creating an Efficient Mobile Trade-in Program.
+If you want to learn more about how you can contribute to a sustainable future by optimizing your mobile trade-in program, download our free guide, 16 Steps to Optimize Your Mobile Trade-in Program.

 Related articles selected for you: